Monitoring alerts

 [SC] Will raise a super-critical alert if no managements are available, as no data can be collected for the status of the cluster.
 Will also raise a super-critical alarm if some of the requests to the storpool_mgmt do not return data/time out.

-Not being able to collect data is different from not receiving any data from the cluster.
+Note that not being able to collect data is different from not receiving any data from the cluster.
 For details, see monitoringdata.

 mgmtConfig